epolewski/EricLLM/README.md

 # EricLLM
 A fast batching API to serve LLM models

+Update 01/17/2024: Bunch of random little upgrades/bug fixes.
+Some speed increases.
+Added lora support.
+Successfully found a bunch of things that don't work or make things worse.
+I added an --embiggen flag if you want to duplicate the attention layers and make arbitrarily large frankenmodels.
+I've not benchmarked this against anything.
+The decrease in speed may not reflect properly in the console.
+It doesn't work well, and I suspect it's because the cache is being shared between duplicate layers and causing issues.
+But the API server, on the whole, works a lot better now.
+My use of this is expanding and I'll keep dropping the updates in.
 Update 12/29/2023: I improved the way the API handles requests.
 It's now about 20% faster and latency is much less!
 Also added an average tokens/sec count per thread.
 You can add those together to get your tokens/sec more easily.
 Decreased the client request latency as well that's not reflected in the generated tokens/sec shown in the console but did reflect in my benchmarking script.
 There's also new gpu_balance logic primarily targeted at ~34b models ran on 2 24gb GPUs that boosted performance significantly by round-robin assigning the first 2 jobs and then splitting the third worker over the 2 GPUs to max out the CUDA cores.

 ## Installation